iLert/docs/integrations/topdesk/outbound.md

 ### Create an API user <a href="#create-api-user" id="create-api-user"></a>

-1. Optional: create a dedicated iLert user in TOPdesk.
-This has the advantage that you can distinguish the TOPdesk tickets created by iLert.
+1. Optional: create a dedicated ilert user in TOPdesk.
+This has the advantage that you can distinguish the TOPdesk tickets created by ilert.
 2. Go to **Modules**, then to **Supporting Files**, and click on **Operator**

 ![](../../.gitbook/assets/tpdko1.png)

-1. In the **Surname** section, enter a name eg. iLert
+1. In the **Surname** section, enter a name eg. ilert
 2. In the **Site** section, choose **\[System]**
 3. In the **Email** section, enter a email eg. support@ilert.com
 4. In the **Login name** section, click on **Edit login data** button

 ![](../../.gitbook/assets/tpdko2.png)

 1. On the modal window, enter **Login Name**, **New Password**, **Repeat password** and click **OK**.
 Write down your username.
-You will need it later in iLert.
+You will need it later in ilert.

 ![](../../.gitbook/assets/tpdko3.png)